St George's Class

 Classroom Assistant: Mrs Cox

-Welcome back to the Spring Term and to St George's Class.
-Click HERE to see our topic booklet explaining what our learning will cover this half term.
+Click HERE to see our Spring topic booklet explaining what our learning will cover this half term.

-Homework will be collected in on Mondays and new spellings and timetables will go home on Tuesdays.
-We also have our 'Activity Passport' homework challenges where children can embrace physical, creative and fun homework activities.
-To view these, please look below.
+Homework will be collected in on Fridays and new spellings and timetables will go home on Tuesdays.
 Reading diaries will also be collected in on a Friday, however, pupils should still bring these in every day.
 Thank you to all those who read with their children at home - it makes such a difference to the children's skills, enjoyment and confidence in reading!
-Please click here for an electronic version of the Activity Passport.

 Meet the Flint Stones: